mail us | mail this page

 1. For each entry that has changed (since the last synchronization) - the complete entry is sent including its DN and its UUID (entryUUID).
 The consumer can reliably update its entries from this data.

-2. For each entry that has NOT changed (since the last synchronization) an empty entry with its UUID (entryUUID).
+2. For each entry that has NOT changed (since the last synchronization) an empty entry with its DN and UUID (entryUUID) is sent.

 3. No messages are sent for entries which have been deleted.
-Theoretically the consumer may delete such non-referenced entries at the end of this phase.
+Theoretically, at the end of the two previous processes the consumer may delete entries not referenced in either.

 1. The provider returns the DN and UUID (entryUUID) for each entry deleted since the last synchronization.
 The consumer can reliably delete these entries.